For a tutorial on How to use the PAP App, see below.

-The app might take some time to load, but usually less than a minute.
+The app might take some time to launch, but usually less than a minute.

 How to use the PAP App